(Chair) – Ballina

-Alira is a Clinical Psychologist who spent the first five years of her career managing a Child and Adolescent Mental Health Team in Alice Springs in the Northern Territory.
-She has experience working with children, adolescents and families experiencing mental health issues including emotional and behavioral disorders, trauma work and working with young people in foster care or alternative care placements.
-Alira has been working in private practice in Coffs Harbour for the past three years.
+Alira trained as a clinical psychologist and lives in Coffs Harbour on the Mid North Coast where she has established a private practice over the past several years.
+Formerly she spent her early career managing a Child and Adolescent Mental Health Team in Alice Springs in the Northern Territory.
+She has experience working with children, adolescents and families experiencing mental health issues, including: emotional and behavioral disorders, trauma work and working with young people in foster care or alternative care placements.

-Michael Woods has been involved in clinical practice for over 30 years, most of those in his Lismore clinic.
+Michael lives at Lismore on the North Coast where he has worked as an exercise physiologist in clinical practice for over 30 years, most of those at his clinic, the Lismore Health Hub.
 For 15 years he has been consulting in multidisciplinary physiotherapy clinics at Robina, and the Queensland Academy of Sport.
 He covers the spectrum of exercise physiology from chronic pain management to pre- and post-operative rehabilitation, and sports injury recovery.